jax-ml/jax/docs/201/shard-map.md

 params, batch = init(jax.random.key(0), layer_sizes, batch_size)
 ```

-Compare these examples with the purely [automatic partitioning examples in the
+Compare these examples with the purely automatic partitioning examples in
-"Distributed arrays and automatic partitioning"
-doc](sharding.md).
+{doc}`sharding`.
 While in those automatic partitioning examples we don't need to edit the model
 functions to use different parallelization strategies, with `shard_map` we
 often do.